Eschatologue/CM_wiki/docs/class/fighter/eldritch-knight.md

 ### Level 18: Improved War Magic

-When you take the Attack action on your turn, you can replace two of the attacks with a casting of one of your Wizard spells that has a casting time of an action.
+When you take the **:rsc-a: Attack**{ .rsc } action on your turn, you can replace two of the attacks with a casting of one of your Wizard spells that has a casting time of an action.